 12 Plants That Repel Mosquitoes

 We've compiled a list of plants with fragrant foliage that have been known, either anecdotally or scientifically, to repel mosquitos and other bothersome insects.
-Their aromas signal to mosquitos that the environment is not hospitable and that they shouldn't stick around.
 Some are herbs with multiple uses, making them do-it-all plantings in the garden and the kitchen, too.
-So get to planting—surround yourself with these plants, and you just might be able to say good-bye to those pesky garden visitors this season.
+So get to planting, and you just might be able to get some relief from those pesky garden visitors this season.

 Basil (Ocimum basilicum)